 As a nationally recognized recruiting and staffing firm, we thought it was a great opportunity to address this missing area of interest at a time when so many companies are inundated with applications.
 How do you sort through them all?
 Which factors are most important to consider when making the right hire for your size company?

-As a nationally-recognized recruiting and staffing firm, we thought it pertinent to address this missing area of interest.
-As such, the team at 4 Corner Resources (4CR) decided to create this resource that outlines a few things to focus on and how to hire employees effectively when recruiting for businesses large or small.
+To help you out, our team created this guide that outlines a few things to focus on and how to hire employees effectively when recruiting for businesses large or small.

-As a large company, looking for employees often means having to deal with a long review and hiring process, pressure from above to fill open positions, bureaucracy, and many other challenges.
-A few guidelines for improving the employee hiring process in a large company include:
+As a large company, looking for employees often means having to deal with a long review and hiring process, input from many stakeholders, pressure from above to fill open positions, bureaucracy, and many other challenges.

 - Taking the time to review their resumes in advance so you can ask meaningful questions;

 - Having an interview strategy for hiring employees;

 - Informing them about who will be in the interview (if other people will be involved); and

 - Being punctual or informing them in advance if you’re running late.